Best women's padded underwear for cycling 2024 – top options to keep you riding in comfort

 Lack support if you want your tummy holding in!

-The cheapest here at $22 / £22, Altura’s Tempo Women's Cycling Knicker is minimal in size and weight, made from a lightweight mesh fabric with a simple and thin one-piece foam pad, cut like a ‘normal’ set of women’s underwear, with a ruche at the back of the waist as a nod to design.
+The cheapest on test here, Altura’s Tempo Women's Cycling Knicker is minimal in size and weight, made from a lightweight mesh fabric with a simple and thin one-piece foam pad, cut like a ‘normal’ set of women’s underwear, with a ruche at the back of the waist as a nod to design.

 They feature bonded, rather than stitched, hems at both the waist and legs, which helps make them very discreet under clothes, reducing VPL.
 Altura says they're ideal for “wearing under everyday clothes on the commute, family days out on the bike, or under leggings for those grueling spin classes at the gym”.
 They certainly have a ‘barely there’ feel and I found them great for a quick lap of my local trails in hot weather, although they’re clearly not intended for sustained periods of seated pedaling.
 The fit is true to size (I’m a 12).